 Right to Buy

 1972 was a big year for what was to be later the Right to Buy policy of the first Thatcher government.
 The scheme allowed local authority tenants to buy their homes.
 The sentiment behind the expression ‘an Englishman’s home is his castle’ runs deeper than one might at first imagine in the British psyche.
-The idea of a sale to tenants had first been mooted by the Labour government in 1959, however, the scheme didn’t really get going for almost a decade.
+Selling homes to tenants was not an entirely new idea, it had first been mooted by the Labour government in 1959.
+However, the scheme didn’t really get going for almost a decade.

-As Robin Hood Gardens began to welcome people to their new homes in 1972, across England more than 45,000 tenants had decided to take up the Thatcher Government’s offer.
+Robin Hood Gardens began to welcome people to their new homes in 1972.
+Across England more than 45,000 tenants had decided to take up the Thatcher Government’s offer.
 Those who had previously rented for the first time had the opportunity to own their properties.
-Typically long-term tenants were offered a 20% discount on the market price for their homes.
+There were various deals, for example, long-term tenants were offered a 20% discount on the market price for their homes.
 Whilst Right to Buy didn’t officially kick in until the following decade, in effect the scheme was well underway before.

 The question we need to honestly ask ourselves now is, did Right to Buy contribute to a chronic housing shortage?
 Did that in turn ultimately lead to a real threat to estates like Robin Hood Gardens?
 Even more Machiavellian, did it just become too tempting for folks in a position of power to allow a misunderstood estate to fall into such a level of disrepair, that the argument for demolition would stick?

 Many tried to step in and every one failed.
-The Twentieth Century Society couldn’t persuade the powers to be that listing mattered and that the estate must be protected.
-Richard Rogers described the estate’s ‘heroic scale’ which must have made developers eye it up and salivate?
+The Twentieth Century Society could not persuade the powers to be that listing mattered and that the estate must be protected.
+Richard Rogers described the estate’s ‘heroic scale’.
+One can only assume that the attention must have made developers salivate.

-Alison and Peter thought big, they were heavily into changing the social status quo, how people lived.
+Alison and Peter thought big.
+The duo were heavily into changing the social status quo in a way that would meaningfully impact on how people lived.
 They were close to fellow members of IG, the Independent Group.
 This was a gathering of creatives which included artist Richard Hamilton, architect Colin St John Wilson and the art critic Rayner Banham, who wrote about New Brutalism.

 This is Tomorrow

 The group’s 1956 exhibitions Parallel of Art at the ICA and This is Tomorrow at the Whitechapel Gallery were recognised as groundbreaking.
-This is Tomorrow was created by 38 participants formed into groups.
-Richard Hamilton’s contribution ‘Just What Is It That Makes Today’s Homes So Different, So Appealing’ has been recognised as a key early piece of pop art, added to the feeling that change was coming and there was no turning back.
+This is Tomorrow was created by 38 participants who formed into groups.
+Artist Richard Hamilton’s contribution was ‘Just What Is It That Makes Today’s Homes So Different, So Appealing’.
+This iconic collage has since been recognised as a key early piece of pop art.
+This contributed to the feeling that change was coming and there was no turning back.

 Another creative circle the Smithsons were part of was Group Six.
 Joining the Smithsons were Eduardo Paolozzi and Nigel Henderson.
 Regardless that Alison and Peter were in the middle of important artistic movements and were visionaries looking to improve living conditions for people in a disadvantaged neighbourhood ultimately stood for nothing.
 When the demolition ball swung in the direction of their biggest project sixty years later.

-Blackwall Reach will be built on a site which includes the former home of Robin Hood Gardens.
+Blackwall Reach covers a piece of land which is bigger than the original Robin Hood Gardens.
 It will become home to 1500 people who find the idea of “high-yielding investment” appealing.
-The site will be composed (under current plans) of 561 rented flats, 118 shared ownership and the others have been marked for overseas private buyers.
+The site will be composed, under plans at the time of writing, of 561 rented flats, 118 of which will be shared ownership.
+Another group of apartments have been marked for overseas private buyers.

 Losing out on that project did not hinder their flourishing architectural practice which they had started in 1950.
 From the off, they were never willing to compromise their vision and that brought them into direct conflict with Corbusier.
 Le Corbu, who, as we know, was not formally trained as an architect, was a key mover in the formation of the highly influential CIAM in 1928.
 CIAM, (Congres Internationaux d’Architecture moderne) in English, the International Congresses of Modern Architecture, ruled the roost in the immediate aftermath of WW2.
 There were a lot of building projects and opportunities.

-By 1953 things were changing, political lines were being redrawn in Europe and building materials were becoming more expensive.
+1953 was a time of tangible change, it was clear that Europe’s political lines were being redrawn.
+Building materials became more expensive and some were harder to source.
 Newcomers on the scene Alison and Peter Smithson formed an alliance with Jacob Bakema, Aldo van Eyck, John Voelcker and Giancarlo De Carlo.
 They all found themselves at the July 1953 CIAM, its 9th Congress.

 Team 10’s first formal meeting took place in 1960.
-Evolution doesn’t always run smoothly, inevitably differences of opinion occurred, the Smithsons became more and more committed to New Brutalism while Van Eyck and Bakema to Structuralism.
+Evolution doesn’t always run smoothly.
+It was inevitable that differences of opinion would occur.
+The Smithsons became more and more committed to New Brutalism while Van Eyck and Bakema moved towards Structuralism.